 Coming up with more than one idea along the same topic or theme.
 Simple exercises where employees are encouraged to come up with multiple uses for a single ordinary object are a great way to encourage this skill.

 The same as above, but with creating multiple ideas across topics and themes that may or may not be similar.
 This can help employees link together possible ideas.

 Being able to add more details, viewpoints, and diverse group perspectives to existing information.
 See if your employees can describe an experience using all of their senses.

 Coming up with big ideas that are unique and out of the ordinary.
 Try holding semi-regular brainstorms with your team members and staff and encourage them to put down all of their ideas, not just the ones that they’re already certain will work.

-Ultimately, once you learn to embrace the fear of failure and the joy of stepping out of your tried-and-true methods, you’ll find that a whole avenue of creative ideas and solutions will become open to you and that your business will thrive, in part, because of it.
-Learn about our Bachelor of Science in Business Administration degree program today!
+Ultimately, once you learn to embrace the fear of failure and the joy of stepping out of your tried-and-true methods, you’ll find that a whole avenue of creative ideas and solutions will become open to you and that your business may benefit, in part, because of it.
+Learn about our Degrees in Business Administration today!